-Nels has picked up 6 wins so far in his Golfweek Junior Tour career.
-He has been a model of consistency on the GJT, with 19 top 5 finishes in 29 career tournaments.
+Nels picked up 6 win in his Golfweek Junior Tour career.
+He was a model of consistency on the GJT, with 19 top 5 finishes in 29 career tournaments.
 Nels won his first career GJT tournament at the age of 11 and never looked back.
-He currently owns a 74.7 career GJT scoring average.
-Once he wraps up high school Nels will join the Purdue University golf team.
+He finished with a 74.7 career GJT scoring average.
+Once he wrapped up high school, Nels joined the Purdue University golf team.

 Sophia recorded 4 wins over her career on the GJT.
 Sophia owns a share of the lowest 18 hole record with a 66.
 Sophia is the only girl and one of only two players in GJT history to be named to the All-Golfweek Team 4 times.
 She owns a 77.7 career scoring average.
 Sophia joined the University of Michigan women's golf team in the fall of 2018.